Next Steps for your Next Schools, by Charlotte Faber

 Let’s talk first about preparation.
 I spoke about this in my previous Insight, and will reiterate much of the same advice here.
 Firstly, don’t panic.
 You may be worried that your child is going to be at a severe disadvantage by nature of not being at school and getting the ‘exam runup’ that they might usually be getting in this important term before assessments in December or January.
 However, remember, you are not alone.
 This has happened to all children, of all age groups, in both the independent and the state sector.
 What we do know is that schools will be sympathetic to this, and their expectations will be different at assessment level.
 Reassure yourself with this: your children will interview spectacularly well, and ‘your lockdown experience’ will undoubtedly form part of the interview process next year.

 I would advise parents to use this time to your advantage – you have time (in theory!) to be focusing on exam preparation and on Verbal and Non Verbal Reasoning too, with a mixture of online and paper resources.
 We can help to suggest and refine these specifically for your child if you need ideas.
-As well as all the standard online resources available, Ivy Education are also running bespoke online exam courses and an Exam Prep Camp over the summer.

 I spoke in my previous insight about reading too; encourage your child to read as much as possible over the holidays.
 Also, use this time to nail the times tables, using baking, games, whatever you have to hand.
 There are so many interactive ways to learn times tables, just Google!
 Your child’s ‘soft’ skills will most likely have come on enormously in this time, and this is something parents don’t realise schools are evaluating on assessment days.